 Before I started this project, my grandparents were getting rid of extra foam that they had on hand.
 It wasn't the perfect depth to make a padded headboard, but I decided to use it to save money.
 I doubled the foam, placing the egg carton shapes facing each other so that I didn't have any ridges in my simple headboard.

 Since making this DIY queen headboard, I have found some great options for cheap upholstery foam and did a blog post on it.

 Save money by not buying cleat attachments for the wall

 You could easily reupholster a headboard if you had one that you don't like.
 It would be the same steps and would be such an easy project.

-We both remember thinking that we waited way too long to make it.
+We both remember thinking that we waited way too long to try to make this soft headboard.
 We were used to having just a wall to lean against at night with no headboard.
-For under 1 hr and less than $30, this handmade headboard should have been a no-brainer to start a long time ago.
+For under 1 hr and less than $30, this fabric headboard should have been a no-brainer to start a long time ago.

 - Our "fabric" which is actually a Target Threshold window curtain was snagged at the Goodwill for $3.99.